King County District Court roiled by alleged racist statements made by former presiding judge

 “Additionally, when investigations are underway, ‘records are exempt in their entirety while the investigation is active and ongoing,’ ” the spokesman wrote, citing the Washington State Court’s general rule regarding release of judicial administrative records.

-Another district court judge, who spoke on condition of anonymity so as not to be seen as undermining the investigation or due process, said she submitted an online complaint about Mahoney to the Commission on Judicial Conduct and sent Mahoney a letter urging her to resign.
+Another district court judge, who spoke on condition of anonymity so as not to be seen as undermining the investigation or due process, said she submitted an online complaint about Mahoney to the Commission on Judicial Conduct and sent Mahoney a letter, urging her to resign.

 The judge said several weeks after Mahoney announced she was stepping down as presiding judge on Feb.
 24, a full judges’ meeting was held, where judges learned of another racist comment that had been attributed to Mahoney.
 That raised concerns that her use of the racial slur wasn’t an isolated event, the judge said.